Certified Graph Unlearning: Experiment

-\textbf{Trade-off amongst privacy, performance and time complexity.} As indicated in Theorem~\ref{thm:app_thm3}, there is a trade-off amongst privacy, performance and time complexity.
-Comparing to exact unlearning (i.e. SGC retraining), allowing approximate unlearning gives $4\times$ speedup in time with competitive performance.
-We further examine this trade-off by fixing $\lambda$ and $\delta$, then the trade-off is controlled by $\epsilon$ and $\alpha$.
-The results are shown in Figure~\ref{fig:other_datasets} (c) and (d) for Cora and Citeseer respectively, where we set $\alpha\epsilon = 0.1$.
+\textbf{Trade-off amongst privacy, performance and time complexity.} As indicated in Theorem~\ref{thm:app_thm3}, there exists a trade-off amongst privacy, performance and time complexity parameters.
+Compared to exact unlearning (i.e. SGC retraining), approximate unlearning offers $4\times$ speedups in time complexity with competitive performance (see Figure~\ref{fig:cora_full}).
+Figure~\ref{fig:other_datasets} (c)-(d) shows the need for certified graph unlearning compared to unstructured unlearning, where we achieve higher accuracy with comparable or lower unlearning time.
+Note that it is possible to have a lower unlearning time for SGC unlearning compared to unstructured unlearning, as the latter may require more frequent retraining updates due to reaching the preset privacy budget.
+We further examine this trade-off by fixing $\lambda$ and $\delta$, in which case the trade-off is controlled by $\epsilon$ and $\alpha$.
+The results are shown in Figure~\ref{fig:other_datasets} (g) and (h) for Cora and Citeseer respectively, where we set $\alpha\epsilon = 0.1$.
 The test accuracy increases when we relax our constraints on $\epsilon$, which agrees with our intuition.
 Remarkably, we can still obtain competitive performance with SGC Retraining when we require $\epsilon$ to be as small as $1$.
 In contrast, one needs at least $\epsilon\geq 5$ to unlearn even \emph{$one$} node or edge by leveraging state-of-the-art DP-GNNs~\cite{sajadmanesh2022gap,daigavane2021node} for reasonable performance, albeit our tested datasets are different.
 This shows the benefit of our certified graph unlearning method as opposed to both retraining from scratch and DP-GNNs.
-Unfortunately, the code of these DP-GNNs are not public available, which prevents us from testing them on our datasets in a unified treatment.
+The code for DP-GNNs is not publicly available, which prevents us from testing them on our datasets in a unified treatment.